ahs502/register-plan-assist/README.md

 > The node environment can be either **`production`**, **`user acceptance test`**, **`quality assurance`** or **`development`**.

+### Code Status

+To view a summary on code files and lines:

+    $ npm run status

 ## Public files

 Place any file you want to serve statically into either `./Server/public` or `./Client/public` folders.